olaven/paperpod/README.md

 ## Sponsors

 Please consider [sponsoring](https://github.com/sponsors/olaven/) this project.
-This will allow me to give you perks in return for your gratitude!
+This will allow me to give you perks in return for your kindness!

 ## Assets